osqzss/bladeGPS/Readme.md

 $ sudo port install cmake
 ```

-7. Retrive the bladeRF source in a directory next to the current directory.
+7. Retrieve the bladeRF source in a directory next to the current directory.

  ```
 $ cd ..